 Question #4.
 Is relocating the only choice I have?

 Sometimes, the problems are beyond repair.
-For example, you might have troublesome neighbours or a bad neighbourhood for your growing kids or infrastructure that does not cater to your family’s requirements.
+For example, you might have troublesome neighbors or a bad neighborhood for your growing kids or infrastructure that does not cater to your family’s requirements.
 In such cases, relocating is the only option.

 Question #5.
 Am I ready to live in a house that is being remodelled?